WaveAccessEgorGabov/cpp-lint-combine/README.md

 **Solution**:
 **1.** Copy cpp-lint-combine.sh and cpp-lint-combine.cmd and save them under the same name (e.g. copied files names could be cpp-lint-combine-copy.cmd and cpp-lint-combine-copy.sh).

 **2.** Configure different bootstrapper scripts for different IDE.
-How to configure bootstrapper scripts you can in the section *Configure cpp-lint-combine.sh bootstrapper script*.
+How to configure bootstrapper scripts you can find in the section *Configure cpp-lint-combine.sh bootstrapper script*.

 #### Issue: not seeing any inspection messages
 **Solution**: check cpp-lint-combine diagnostics.